Kansas women cruise to win in conference opener vs Oklahoma State - NewsBreak

 Kansas women cruise to win in conference opener vs Oklahoma State

-STILLWATER, Okla. — The Kansas women’s basketball was able to secure a road victory in their conference opener against Oklahoma State.
+STILLWATER, Okla. — The Kansas women’s basketball team secured a road victory in their conference opener against Oklahoma State.

-They would jump on the Cowgirls early, building a 29-18 lead in the second quarter, but Oklahoma State would respond as they went into the half trailing only by four.Kansas women’s basketball returns to AP top 25 since 2013
+They jumped on the Cowgirls early and built a 29-18 lead in the second quarter.
+Oklahoma State responded as they went into the half trailing only by four.Kansas women’s basketball returns to AP top 25 since 2013

-Kansas would break the game open in the 4th quarter, catapulted by a 12-0 run that gave them a 72-55 lead.
-They would not look back from there.
+Kansas broke the game open in the 4th quarter, catapulted by a 12-0 run that gave them a 72-55 lead.

-It was a big day for Taiyanna Jackson, who finished with 17 points and 19 rebounds, reaching her third straight double-double.Kansas survives scare from Oklahoma State in Big 12 opener
+It was a big day for senior center Taiyanna Jackson, who finished with 17 points and 19 rebounds, reaching her third straight double-double.Kansas survives scare from Oklahoma State in Big 12 opener

 Holly Kersgieter led Kansas in scoring with 23 points and Wyvette Mayberry also hit double figures with 12 points to go along with five assists.